Chevolution: The photographer

 In the documentary Chevolution, Alberto Díaz Gutiérrez is an essential character in the creation and reproduction of Che as an icon.
 Alberto Korda was a well-known Cuban fashion photographer and socialite.
 The documentary explains how after capturing a powerful image of a poor infant Cuban girl, which he titled La Niña, he decided to leave the fashion world and use his photographic talent to promote and document the Cuban Revolution.
 Korda began taking pictures for the propaganda newspaper Revolución.
 The documentary also provides an anecdote about Korda asking Che if he could take his picture, Guevara responded by asking Korda where he was from and if he had ever cut sugar.
 Korda informed him that he was from Havana and had never cut sugar.
 Guevara stipulated that once Korda had cut sugar cane for a week, he would be free to take Guevara's picture.

 The photo

 Chevolution commemorates when Korda snapped the photo at the massive funeral in the Plaza de Revolución for those who had died in the bombing of a boat carrying weapons from Belgium, La Coubre, in Havana Harbor.
-Korda was fortunate to captured only two photos of Guevara that day and after submitting them, the newspaper chose not to use them.
+Korda was fortunate to have captured two photos of Guevara that day and after submitting them, the newspaper chose not to use them.
 One of the two photos included the Guerillero Heroico.
 Living in communist Cuba, copyright laws were non-existent so Korda initially obtained no rights to the portrait.